Putting Fascia at the Forefront of Wellness

 While exercising and eating healthy have obvious external benefits, the internal benefits are tenfold — especially as far as the connective tissue (i.e., fascia) is concerned.
-From the lymphatic system to the nervous system, the fascia plays an integral role in the body’s overall health, both physically and emotionally.
+From the lymphatic system to the nervous system, the fascia plays an integral role in the body’s overall physical and emotional health.
 With stress persistently taxing our bodies, keeping the connective tissue at the forefront of our exercise, diet, and self-care regimens is actually an important part of the future of healthy living.

 What the F Is Fascia?

-Fascia is the connective tissue that wraps around the entire body “like a full body wetsuit,” explains Lauren Roxburgh, a body alignment specialist and author of The Power Source: The Hidden Key to Ignite Your Core, Empower Your Body, Release Stress and Re-Align Your Life.
+Fascia is the connective tissue that wraps around the entire body “like a full-body wetsuit,” explains Lauren Roxburgh, a body alignment specialist and author of The Power Source: The Hidden Key to Ignite Your Core, Empower Your Body, Release Stress and Re-Align Your Life.
 “It is this living matrix that lies right underneath the skin.
 It also wraps around each individual muscle and the organs, and it connects our joints as well.”
-Roxburgh notes that, because of this, fascia can impact the body’s lymphatic system, nervous system, and energy meridians, too.
+Roxburgh notes that fascia can impact the body’s lymphatic system, nervous system, and energy meridians, too.

 The good news is that it is never too late to give your connective tissue some love.
-“The beautiful thing about fascia is that it is so malleable, so it can be changed so quickly and so easily,” Roxburgh reassures.
-From simply having awareness, to movement, to eating certain foods, connective tissue can rēlease and rēset back to its flow state.
+“The beautiful thing about fascia is that it is so malleable so that it can be changed so quickly and so easily,” Roxburgh reassures.
+From simply having awareness, movement, and eating certain foods, connective tissue can rēlease and rēset back to its flow state.

 The Fitness and Diet Connection

-Roxburgh likens weakened connective tissue to a dried up sponge that is hard, brittle, and lacking moisture.
+Roxburgh likens weakened connective tissue to a dry-up sponge that is hard, brittle and lacks moisture.
 With hydration, however, it again becomes soft and supple.
 One of her tried-and-true ways of adding in that hydration — and working through the denser parts of the fascia — is through foam rolling.
 “A roller is so amazing because it’s like taking a rolling pin on dough and smoothing away the density,” she explains.
-She adds that applying pressure to the dense areas helps to release the congestion.
+She adds that applying pressure to the dense areas helps release congestion.
 “As you roll on a foam roller, you put pressure on the tissue and release the tension.”
-This allows “blood and lymph [to] come through that tissue, and that is what gives it that suppleness and hydration again — it puts the water back into the sponge.”
+This allows “blood and lymph [to] come through that tissue, which gives it that suppleness and hydration again — it puts the water back into the sponge.”

-Roxburgh is also a huge fan of breathwork exercises because of their effect on the diaphragm, which is an “amazing pump that moves the lymph as well as the breath” through the body.
-Plus, the diaphragm also plays an important role in digestion and helps create “more elasticity in the lungs.”
+Roxburgh is also a huge fan of breathwork exercises because of their effect on the diaphragm, an “amazing pump that moves the lymph and the breath” through the body.
+The diaphragm also plays an essential role in digestion and helps create “more elasticity in the lungs.”
 “If the diaphragm is really wound up and tight with the fascia gluing it down, then the metabolism is going to be more sluggish,” she notes.

 Caring for Your Fascia is Self-Care